On this page:

 Introduction to Moving Traditions – An Informational Webinar

-With Pamela Barkley, Director of Strategic Implementation and Rabbi Daniel Brenner, Chief of Education
+With Pamela Barkley, Vice President of Program, and Rabbi Daniel Brenner, Vice President of Education

 Join us for one of our interactive webinars for educators and clergy where you can experience our curriculum firsthand and learn about our whole approach: